charmbracelet/mods/README.md

 `--max-tokens`, `MODS_MAX_TOKENS`

-Max tokens tells GPT to respond in less than this number of tokens.
-GPT is better at longer responses so values larger than 256 tend to work best.
+Max tokens tells the LLM to respond in less than this number of tokens.
+LLMs are better at longer responses so values larger than 256 tend to work best.

 #### Temperature